chij0809/Youtube_mp3_downloader/README.md

    - Paste a YouTube URL
    - Select download format (MP3 or MP4)
    - If MP4, choose desired resolution (e.g., 720p)
+   - If downloading a playlist, paste the playlist URL
    - Click Download to begin

 🖼️ Interface Preview